 Drain: an outlet or other device used to collect and direct the flow of runoff water from a roof area.

-Drip Edge: a metal flashing, or other overhanging component, with an outward projecting lower edge, intended to control the direction of dripping water and help protect underlying building components.
+Drip Edge: a metal flashing, or other overhanging components, with an outward projecting lower edge, intended to control the direction of dripping water and help protect underlying building components.
 A drip edge also can be used to break the continuity of contact between the roof perimeter and wall components to help prevent capillary action.

 Dynamic Load: any load which is non-static, such as a wind load or a moving live load.